fitzterra/3DP/Things/Tools/SpoolDrawers/README.md

    ![Test Mode][testmode]

 8. Once you are ready to generate the STLs for printing, change the mode to `print` in the **General parameters** section.
-If you have dual layers, then a model for one drawer from each layer will be generated.
+If you have dual drawer layers, then a model for one drawer from each layer will be generated.
    ![Print Mode][printmode]

-9. While the drawers are printing, you can generate the hinge drill template by setting the mode to `template` in the **General parameters** section.
-This will generate a 1mm thick template that fits on the spool outside and gives the exact drill locations.
+9. To drill holes in the exact spots for the hinges in the spool, you can generate a template by setting the mode to one of the `template?` modes in the **General parameters** section.:
+   ![Template1 Mode][template1mode]
+   ![Template2 Mode][template2mode]
+   ![Template3 Mode][template3mode]

+   Templates 2 and 3 could be 3D printed if your print area is large enough and you want a template that can be used on future spools of the same size.
+   Template1 you probably do not want to print.

-   The idea is to export this as a DWG or SVG file, then print a 2D copy at the exact dimension on paper as a template.
-My current version of OpenSCAD does not do the export to SVG or DWG, so I have to generate and STL from this template.
-The STL I then import into FreeCAD, make it a solid and then crate a top view drawing from this solid.
-This I then print to paper as the template.
-Hopefully this will be resolved in a future version of OpenSCAD.
+   Another option is to export the template as a DWG or SVG file, then print a 2D copy at the exact dimension on paper as a template.
+My current version of OpenSCAD does not do the export to SVG or DWG, so this does not help.

-   ![Template Mode][templatemode]
+   One way around that is to export a **top view**, as large as possible on screen, to and image format like PNG from OpenSCAD.
+I then open this PNG in the [Gimp], but almost any other image manipulation program should do.

+   Once opened, I crop the image right at the edges to ensure that the edges of my spool template fills the width/height of the image, resulting in a square image with the spool edges at the image edges.

+   Since template2 does not represent the full spool outline, this method is not recommended for that template.

+   With the spool outline filling image, and knowing the diameter of the spool, it is now a simple matter of scaling the image to be equal to the exact spool diameter in both X and Y directions.
+The [Gimp] allows entering millimeter sizes for scaling, so this makes it very easy.
+   ![Gimp crop and scale][gimpcropscale]

+   From here the image can be manipulated (remove the black, for example) and printed to the correct scale on paper.

 [TOC]